ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-expressions/index.md

 [[note]]
 | Although you can put expressions into cells like Excel, the intention is that your application
 | will decide what the expressions are.
 It is not intended that you give this power to your user
 | and have the cells editable.
-This is because ag-Grid is not trying to give Excel expressions
+This is because AG Grid is not trying to give Excel expressions
-| to the user, rather ag-Grid is giving you, the developer, the power to design reports and
+| to the user, rather AG Grid is giving you, the developer, the power to design reports and
 | include JavaScript logic inside the cells.

 To enable cell expressions, set `enableCellExpressions=true` in the gridOptions.
 Then, whenever the grid comes across a value starting with '=', it will treat it as an expression.